DashaMurasha/MO-E-EQI/README.md

 A copy of this README.md file is available in the R Markdown file “README.Rmd”.

-First install our package MOEEQI from Github.
-We need the standard package ‘devtools’ to add our package off Github.
+First install our package MOEEQI from GitHub.
+We need the standard package ‘devtools’ to add our package off GitHub.

 ``` r
 #install.packages("devtools")